Braveheart (1999 video game)

 Braveheart is a video game based on the film of the same name.
 It was developed by Scottish studio Red Lemon Studio and published by Eidos Interactive for Windows in 1999.

+Gameplay

+Braveheart is a mix of elements from classic strategy games with the realtime strategy genre.
+The game is split between a high-level Planning mode and a Realtime 3D mode.
+In Planning mode, players oversee towns, maneuver armies across the map, and engage in diplomacy.
+When battles occur—or when inspecting a settlement more closely—the game shifts into Realtime 3D mode, allowing players to view and command conflicts on the ground.

+Development

+Braveheart was developed in nearly two years time.

 Reception

 The game received mixed reviews according to the review aggregation website GameRankings.
 Adam Pavlacka of NextGen said, "On paper, Braveheart sounds great.
 In reality, however, it's a convoluted attempt at a game that's more work than play."